-ACTIVITIES AIMED AT IMPROVING PARENTING SKILLS AND POSITIVE PARENTING OUTCOMES
+ACTIVITIES AIMED AT IMPROVING PARENTING SKILLS AND POSITIVE PARENTING OUTCOMES the member has made the appointment(s).

 The provider must complete the following:

 IV.H.
 Assess the member's interpersonal relationships with the infant/child, her partner, and other family members living in the home.
 The assessment should include, but is not limited to, the member's strengths, weaknesses, support system, social environment, stresses, attitude toward the infant/other children, and past experiences with parenting.
 Refer the member for psychosocial services as appropriate.
 Ensure timely follow-up.